Book Consultation

 Key Stat: CSRS 4200 has governed compilation engagements for periods ending on or after December 14, 2021, replacing the old Notice to Reader (CPA Canada, cpacanada.ca).
 Review engagements follow CSRE 2400, and a clear basis-of-accounting note is required on a compilation.

-A licensed Ontario CPA firm helps incorporated businesses in three ways: preparation, making accurate compilation reports and review engagements; compliance, meeting CRA documentation needs; and advice, giving practical tips from the financial analysis to support decisions.
-When owners hire CPAs who know the local rules for corporate tax and GST/HST, they spend less time on paperwork and more on running the business.
+A Registered Ontario CPA firm helps incorporated businesses in three ways: preparation, producing accurate compilation reports; compliance, meeting CRA documentation needs; and advice, giving practical guidance from the financial analysis to support decisions.
+When owners work with CPAs who know the local rules for corporate tax and GST/HST, they spend less time on paperwork and more on running the business.
+Where a review engagement is required, we say so directly and refer the file to a Registered public accountant.

 Our Actual Experience

 A founder came to us unsure whether their lender wanted a compilation or a review.
-We called the bank’s terms together, confirmed a compilation was enough, and saved them the cost of a review.
-One question up front avoided a needless bill.
+We read the bank’s terms together and confirmed a compilation was enough, so we handled it.
+Had the bank required a review, we would have referred it out.
+One question up front settled the file.
 Figures changed for privacy.

-Not sure which report your lender or the CRA expects?
-We will tell you straight in a free call.
+Not sure whether your lender or the CRA expects a compilation?
+We will tell you straight in a free call, and we will say so if you need a review instead.

 2